 What We Do

-We can offer a wide range of activities and workshops at your school or sixth form, or here, at the college.
+We can offer a wide range of activities and workshops.
 Depending on group size, preferred location and the time of year, each activity can be tailored to your individual needs.

 Listed below is a selection of the activities we currently run.
 They are designed to help young people in a range of different ways.
 Our dedicated team will work with you and your staff to promote a promising future for everyone.
 Our high-quality advice and guidance will be delivered in a simple way for pupils to understand, and we will help them discover the most fitting route for their future.